HCP for Children and Youth with Special Health Care Needs

 - Answers to questions

 Each HCP Care Coordinator provides in-depth, on one care coordination.
 Examples of care coordination activities include assistance with identifying local services, finding insurance or other financial resources, and supporting important transitions such as from hospital to home or from child to adult care.
 HCP staff also work in the community to increase collaboration and supports for families.

 What are Specialty Clinics?

-Pueblo City-County Health Department hosts several specialty care clinics.
+Pueblo Department of Public Health and Environment hosts several specialty care clinics.
 Areas of specialty care include:

 Any child or youth can receive care at any specialty clinic location.
 There are no income or diagnosis restrictions to receive services.

 Children are not required to have insurance to attend a specialty clinic, but families may be responsible for out-of-pocket costs.
 Most services are free and no family is ever turned away because they are unable to pay.